-Fruit Tree Cottage stocks the Dwarf variant of the Blood Orange.
-The tree is an attractive addition to the garden with dark green leaves and fragrant white flowers and is suitable to grow in pots.
+The traditional Blood Orange tree is an attractive addition to the garden with dark green leaves and fragrant white flowers and it is a mid-season fruiter.

 They make a beautiful addition to a platter, fruit salad or dessert and are also delicious eaten straight from the tree.
 A juicy sweet and tangy flavour often with notes of raspberry or strawberry.